aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-keys.md

     # Define Node Type Keys, to specify the properties of each node type in the fabric.
     # This allows for complete customization of the fabric layout and functionality.
     # `node_type_keys` should be defined in top level group_var for the fabric.
+    #
-    # The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.
+    # The default values will be overridden if this key is defined.
+    # If you need to change all the existing `node_type_keys`, it is recommended to copy the defaults and modify them.
+    # If you need to add custom `node_type_keys`, create them under `custom_node_type_keys` - if named identically to default `node_type_keys` entries,
+    # custom entries will replace the equivalent default entry.
     node_type_keys:
       - key: <str; required; unique>